SymfonyCasts/symfony7/sfcasts/join-entity.md

 Add a few properties, like `assignedAt` along with two more properties to create relationships from this join table to `Starship` and `Droid`.

-These are going to be `ManyToOne` relationships and they'll connect `StarshipDroid` to `Starship` and `Droid`.
+These are going to be `ManyToOne` relationships, and they'll connect `StarshipDroid` to `Starship` and `Droid`.

 ## The Migration that Does Nothing